dekuNukem/duckyPad/getting_started.md

 ![Alt text](resources/pics/key_scripts.png)

+* It helps to take a look at those examples before writing your own

 * The screen will only display the **first 7 characters** of the key name, so keep it short!

 * You can leave gaps in the key numbering (such as only defining key 1, 2, 6, 12, 15, etc)

 ### Step 3: Optional Parameters

-Here are some optional settings you can adjust.
+There are also some optional settings you can adjust.
 You don't have to do it, but it will look better if you do.

 Simply create a file named `config.txt` in a profile folder like this: